vgcman16/Alex-2.0/README.md

 - [ ] Desktop app started with `npm start` inside `app`
 - [ ] `OPENROUTER_API_KEY` exported if using AI service

+## Development Container

+The project includes a `.devcontainer` configuration for VS Code and GitHub Codespaces.
+Opening the repository in a container automatically installs dependencies using the `postCreateCommand` defined in `devcontainer.json`, providing a ready-to-use Node 18 environment with Git LFS installed.

 ## Running Tests

 This project uses [Mocha](https://mochajs.org/) for its test suite.
 Mocha is